marfarma/developer-tools/readme.txt

 Streamline your WordPress development!

-The Developer Tools plugin for WordPress is the ultimate WordPress development tool.
-It creates an admin user interface for many of the code-enabled features in WordPress and commonly used web development libraries.
-The Developer Tools plugin can also generate template code for theme development.
+The Developer Tools plugin creates an admin user interface for many of the code-enabled features in WordPress and commonly used JavaScript libraries.
+It also generate template code for theme development.

 <strong>[Plugin home page](http://developertools.kjmeath.com/ "Plugin home page")</strong>